KC-7/ecommerce/README.md

 **Issue**

 I have set it up so that you can add HTML to the blogs through the admin panel which works well when creating and editing text.
 It also allows the admin to add embed items such as iframes for Youtube or Google Maps.
-Unfortuntly when you try to edit a page with an embeded item, the code for the embded part is not displayed.
+Unfortuntly when you try to edit a page with an embeded item, the code for the embed part is not displayed.

 **Resolution**

-This minor bug is outstanding and does not affect the MVP.
+This minor bug is outstanding and does not affect the MVP, the uploaded pages still work as intended.

 [Go Back Up to Table of Contents 📗](#table-of-contents)